kubernetes/website/content/en/docs/contribute/generate-ref-docs/contribute-upstream.md

 want to change the API reference documentation, the first step is to change one or more comments in the Kubernetes source code.

-The documentations for the `kube-*` components are generated from the upstream source code as well.
-You will have to change the code related to the component you want to fix in order to fix the generated documentation.
+The documentation for the `kube-*` components is also generated from the upstream source code.
+You must change the code related to the component you want to fix in order to fix the generated documentation.

 ### Making changes to the upstream source code